It's Good You're Bored at the Symphony, Actually

 Another remarked that it was a little digital detox, and she didn’t feel like checking her email on the subway ride back - she just sat quietly until her stop, feeling centered and calm.

-“Honestly, I can’t remember the last time I had to actually sit and just be a little bored,” another told me, “and once I got past the first discomfort, I started to really enjoy myself.”
+“Honestly, I can’t remember the last time I had to actually sit and just be a little bored,” another told me, “and once I got past the first discomfort, I started to really enjoy myself.”It’s not, of course, that classical music is actually boring.
+What classical music does is ask of us a state of mind to which we are unaccustomed in the atomization of modernity.
+Our first response, when confronted with this foreignness, is to label it with the closest familiar thing at hand – boredom – even if that is not our final conclusion.

-So what am I doing warning friends that the concert is long, that it might be slow, that they may experience moments of boredom?
+So, what am I doing warning friends that the concert is long, that it might be slow, that they may experience moments of boredom?

-Casual and committed audience members alike are not interested or available to hold our egos on our behalf, our insecurity about a moment of musical imprecision or bad lyric-writing or the length of the concert itself.
+Casual and committed audience members alike are not interested in or available to hold our egos on our behalf, our insecurity about a moment of musical imprecision or bad lyric-writing or the length of the concert itself.

 And yes, maybe some will be fidgety, some will be bored, some will catch that the basses were late on their entrance or the soprano soloist kept scratching her left elbow and the flutes came in sharp and one of the clarinets or oboes or trumpets squawked somewhere.
 Maybe some will decide the symphony isn’t for them and they won’t come back.